JakeWharton/jakewharton.com/_posts/2020-04-08-litmus-testing-kotlins-many-memory-models.md

 ### On Deck

 The Kotlin standard library contains general-purpose collections like lists, sets, and maps in both mutable and read-only form.
-Kotlin&nbsp;1.3.70 introduced [`ArrayDeque`][deque], a "double-ended queue" which efficiently handles stacks and queues.
+Kotlin&nbsp;1.3.70 added another collection, [`ArrayDeque`][deque], a "double-ended queue" for efficient stacks and queues.

  [deque]: https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-array-deque/

-During the 1.3.70 EAP, Kevin Galligan opened [an issue][deque-issue] where the collection could _only_ be instantiated on the main thread and not a background thread when targing Kotlin/Native.
+During the 1.3.70 EAP, Kevin Galligan opened [an issue][deque-issue] where `ArrayDeque` could _only_ be instantiated on the main thread and not a background thread when targing Kotlin/Native.
 At the time I didn't read into it, but as I was porting these collections it came to mind.

  [deque-issue]: https://github.com/JetBrains/kotlin-native/issues/3876

 The underlying cause was that the implementation relied on a top-level `val` for a shared, empty array when the collection was empty.
-Arrays are fixed-lemgth, so an empty array becomes immutable and thus can be shared by all empty collections.
+Arrays are fixed-length, so an empty array is effectively immutable and thus can be shared by all empty collections.
 But that seems fine?

 It _is_ fine for Kotlin/JS and Kotlin/JVM but Kotlin/Native is different here.
 By default, Kotlin/Native only allows the main thread to access top-level `val`s.
-If you want to access the value from multiple threads (potentially concurrently) you must choose whether you want thread-local or shared-but-immutable behavior with an annotation.
+If you want to access the value from multiple threads (potentially concurrently) you must choose whether you want thread-local or shared-but-immutable behavior with an annotation. `ArrayDeque`'s empty array was missing this annotation.

 As it turns out, my collections had the exact same issue!
 Each started with a shared, empty array and only allocated its own storage when the first element arrived.
 I had tests, but the tests were only exercising the type on the main thread.
 It's an easy fix, just add `@SharedImmutable`, but how do I prevent regression and future problems of this nature?